mosip/mosip-helm/charts/tusd/README.md

 # tusd server

-Helm chart for installing for file server.
+Helm chart for installing for tusd server.

 ## Install